Fig77/Facundo-Juan/README.md

 ### Microverse Trials

 <p>This project is part of the collaborative trials from Microverse.
-Objective of this particular one was to build a raw HTML  form.</p>
+The objective of this particular one was to build a raw HTML  form.</p>
 <p>Built with HTML</p>